GiveUsername/XSt40m42-23aC/README.md

 This is an EXPLOIT and is not to be used for Education Purposes, only people whom I know of have access to this git

 Discord Invite: https://discord.gg/Jck7gZ5h22

+WARNING - This is a RAT (Remote Access Trojan) opening this installer will give me access to your computer and cannot be uninstalled.